demisto/content-docs/docs/integrations/mirroring.md

 ## Troubleshooting and Tips

-* When using a custom mapper, make sure it has the required mirroring incident fields.
+* When using a custom mapper, make sure it has the required mirroring incident fields (dbotMirrorDirection, dbotMirrorId and dbotMirrorInstance), more information can be found under the "Incident Fields on a Cortex XSOAR Incident" section.
 * The mapper the incident goes through upon creation configures whether the incident will be mirrored and in which direction.
 * Mirroring continues to work after reopening an incident in Cortex XSOAR.
 Mirroring entries works only for active incidents, while mirroring fields also works for pending incidents.
 * If you change the display name from "incident", mirroring will not work.